thomashuss/patch1/README.md

 python3 setup.py install --user
 ```

-### Pre-built package

-In the future, Patch1 may be distributed as a pre-built package (with [PyInstaller](https://www.pyinstaller.org/)) for those who don't have Python on their computer, aren't planning on customizing their installation, and want a pre-configured environment ideal for Patch1.
-The obvious downside to this is the large download size due to the inclusion of Python and all dependencies.
-If you'd like to build your own PyInstaller package of Patch1, you can use the `build_win.ps1` or `build_mac.sh` script.

 ### Drag-and-drop support (optional)

 Patch1 offers a drag-and-drop feature which allows you to seamlessly drag a patch from the program into your DAW or file manager (see [Quick export](#quick-export)).
 To take advantage of this, install the [`tkinterdnd2`](https://github.com/pmgagne/tkinterdnd2) package.
-It's not in the PyPI, so it is optional.
-(Patch1 will politely inform you via the console that drag-and-drop is disabled if it isn't installed.)

 Clone the `tkinterdnd2` repository:
 ```
 git clone https://github.com/pmgagne/tkinterdnd2.git
 ```

-Here's where it's a bit tricky.
-The Python package itself isn't actually named `tkinterdnd2`, so you'll need to rename it yourself.
 Open the `setup.py` file and change the line that reads
 ```
 name="tkinterdnd2-pmgagne", # Replace with your own username
 ```